n0tB0b17/ad-shield-fe/README.md

 *   `npm run build`: Builds the app for production to the `build` folder.
 *   `npm run eject`: Removes the single dependency (react-scripts) and copies all configuration files and transitive dependencies into your project. **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**

-## Contributing

-Contributions are welcome!
-Please follow the standard fork, branch, and pull request workflow.
-Ensure your code adheres to the project's coding standards.

-_(Further details on contributing can be added here, such as specific guidelines or contact information.)_

-## License

-This project is currently private.
-_(If you intend to make it public, you should add a license file (e.g., MIT, Apache 2.0) and specify it here.)_